sylhare/sylhare.github.io/_posts/2019-08-21-Kubernetes-hands-on.md

 ### Secrets

-Kubernetes secrets allow users to define sensitive information outside of containers and expose that information to containers through environment variables as well as files within Pods.
+Kubernetes' secrets allow users to define sensitive information outside of containers and expose that information to containers through environment variables as well as files within Pods.

 ```yaml
 apiVersion: v1